MR-MKZ/AxonJs/README.md

 **like the brain's powerful neural pathways, simple yet strong.**

-Axon is a backend library who tries to be simple and powerfull.
+Axon is a backend library that aims to be simple and powerfull.

 Currently Axon is 2X faster than Express. :D please checkout [Axon Benchmarks](./benchmarks/README.md)